KwaiVGI/LivePortrait/readme.md

 ### 4. Gradio interface

-We also provide a Gradio interface for a better experience.
-Please install `gradio` and then run `app.py`:
+We also provide a Gradio interface for a better experience, just run by:

 ```bash
 python app.py